edgedb/edgedb/docs/datamodel/index.rst

 Module
 ^^^^^^

-Each branch (or database pre-v5) has a schema consisting of several **modules**, each with a unique name.
+Each |branch| has a schema consisting of several **modules**, each with a unique name.
 Modules can be used to organize large schemas into logical units.
 In practice, though, most users put their entire schema inside a single module called ``default``.